 If the landlord wants to raise your rent by 10% or less within a 12-month period, only a 30-day written notice is required.
 If the rent increase is more than 10%, you must be given a 60-day written notice.
-If you live in a city with rent control, the amount your rent can be raised is limited.
+If you live in a city with rent stabilization, the amount your rent can be raised is limited.

 I receive Section 8.
 Do I have special protections?

 Yes.
 In addition to all the protections and responsibilities that apply to other tenants, Section 8 tenants get at least a 90-day notice, instead of the typical 30- or 60-day notices, to end the tenancy for no reason.
 The landlord can still give you a 3-day notice if you violate the rental agreement.
 Examples of this include: not paying rent on time, damaging the property, or moving in unauthorized tenants.
-Also, if the rental unit is under rent control, the landlord must follow the rent control rules, which require a valid reason to evict you.
+Also, if the rental unit is under rent stabilization, the landlord must follow the rent stabilization rules, which require a valid reason to evict you.

 My landlord is in foreclosure.
 What are my rights?

 As a tenant, you are entitled to written notice if the property is sold.
 Once the property is sold, you must be given at least 90 days written notice to move.

 Your rights as a renter

 All notices from your landlord must be in writing.
 If you have a lease and you follow the terms, your landlord may not end the lease until it expires.

 You have the right to complain to a government agency about your landlord.
 You also have the right to organize and participate in a tenants organization.
 If you file a complaint with an enforcement agency, such as the health department or building and safety, the landlord cannot legally retaliate against you.
 Retaliation may include raising your rent, decreasing your services or taking steps to evict you.
 This protection is good for 180 days from the date you filed your complaint as long as you continue to pay rent and follow the terms of your rental agreement.

 Civil Code 1946.1